pdjr-signalk-plugins/range-monitor/README.md

-The _Threshold_ entry specifies one or two thresholds which define a value range and the type of notification which will be issued if the monitored path value moves outside this range.
+The _Threshold_ entry specifies one or two thresholds which define a value range and the type of notification which will be issued if the monitored path value moves into or out of this range.

 __--> Low__
-If supplied, specifies the lower threshold for raising a notification: if the monitored data stream falls below this value then a notification will be issued.
+If supplied, specifies the lower threshold for raising a notification: if the monitored path value falls below this value then a notification will be issued.
 The default value is undefined which means that there is no lower thresold.

 __--> High__
-If supplied, specifies the upper threshold for raising a notification: if the monitored data stream rises above this value then a notification will be issued.
+If supplied, specifies the upper threshold for raising a notification: if the monitored path value rises above this value then a notification will be issued.
 The default value is undefined which means that there is no upper thresold.